How to make a Roux

 It also uses a technique that I really like called, “velveting”.
 This is a Chinese technique to keep chicken very juicy.
 It works particularly well with low fat pieces like boneless breasts.

-Basically you coat the chicken pieces in rice wine, egg white and cornstarch and then par cook it in hot oil or poach in boiling water in the wok and then remove it to be added back later.
+Basically you coat the chicken pieces in soy sauce, egg white, cornstarch and a splash of oil and then par cook it in hot oil or poach in boiling water in the wok and then remove it to be added back later.
 Personally I find using oil works well, but if it was a delicately flavored dish, the water makes sense.

 There are many variations on this method, with some adding rice vinegar, soy sauce and some omitting the rice wine etc, but the cornstarch is essential.